jbostoen/itop-jb-rest-php/readme.md

 Please get in touch to discuss the terms: **info@jeffreybostoen.be** / https://jeffreybostoen.be

 ## What?

 A simple PHP class which offers easy access to the most important iTop REST/JSON API actions.

-Not everything is implemented, mostly:
+Not everything is implemented.
+Basic support for:

 * core/get
 * core/create
 * core/update
 * core/delete

-There's a generic method to post and process other info; and prepare files to be sent to iTop.
+There's a generic method to post and process other info.
-Also supports sending base64 encoded data (files).
+Also supports preparing and sending base64 encoded data (files).

-## Example
+## Examples

 ```

+require('vendor/autoload.php');

+use jb_itop_rest\iTopRest;

-$oRest = new \iTop_Rest();
+$oRest = new iTopRest();
 $oRest->user = 'user';
 $oRest->password = 'pwd';
 $oRest->url = 'http://localhost/itop/web/webservices/rest.php';